 In fact, local tourist businesses are making a collective effort to lure tourists back in.
 A group of shop owners in the Arashiyama area has initiated an advertising campaign called “suitemasu Arashiyama,” which means “there are few people in Arashiyama” or “empty Arashiyama.”
 Arashiyama is particularly a touristy area, home to some major attractions in Kyoto such as Arashiyama Bamboo Grove, Iwatayama Monkey Park, Togetsukyo Bridge, and Kimono Forest.

 In contrast, some museums in Japan have been closed.
 You can see the list of museums in Kyoto that have been temporarily closed in the following section.

 Temporary Closures of Attractions in Kyoto

 Here’s a list of attractions in Kyoto that have been temporarily closed and the expected dates to reopen:

-Asahi Beer Oyamazaki Villa Museum of Art - TBA
+Asahi Beer Oyamazaki Villa Museum of Art - partially resumed

 The Museum of Kyoto - partially resumed

-The National Museum of Modern Art, Kyoto - TBA
+The National Museum of Modern Art, Kyoto - partially resumed

 Kyoto National Museum - partially resumed